-For any $T\subseteq \mathbb{N}$, we use a heterogeneous-agent production function $v(T)$ to measure the aggregate productivity when $\mathbf{S}=T$.
-We assume the net-profit production function $v(T)$ excludes the labor cost which compensates the time and efforts devoted by the employed labor in producing $v(T)$.
-To isolate the added value by the labor force alone, we also assume that $v(T)$ excludes the cost of consumed physical and financial resources.
-Both the labor cost and the resource cost are exempt from taxation in a firm.
-Thus, without loss of generality, we may assume that $v(\emptyset)=0$ for the empty set $\emptyset$.
-However, $v(T)$ does not necessarily increase with $T$ nor with its size $|T|$.
-To retain its labor or to minimize its labor turnover, a firm would share part of its net profit with its employees.
-To keep things simple, we use the term ``employment benefits" to denote the employees' profit-sharing part in $v(T)$, in contrast to the term ``unemployment welfare."
+For any subset $S\subseteq \mathbb{N}$, we define a heterogeneous-agent production function $v(S)$ to measure the net aggregate production generated by the employed group $S$.
+The function $v(S)$ represents net profit, excluding labor costs---which compensate employed individuals for their time and effort in generating $v(S)$.
+To isolate the value added by labor, $v(S)$ also excludes the cost of consumed physical and financial resources.
+Both labor and resource costs are exempt from taxation.
+Without loss of generality, we assume $v(\emptyset)=0$ for the empty set $\emptyset$.
+Importantly, $v(S)$ does not necessarily increase with the size of $S$; in fact, a certain level of unemployment may enhance productivity.

+To retain labor and minimize turnover, firms often share a portion of their net profit with employees.
+For simplicity, we refer to this shared portion of $v(S)$ as \textit{employment welfare}, distinguishing it from \textit{unemployment benefits}, which are provided to those currently unemployed.
+Employment welfare plays a critical role in employee retention and business continuation---both of which significantly influence productivity.
+The longer employees remain in their roles, the more skilled and efficient they become, and the fewer costly mistakes they make.
+In contrast, new hires typically require months to acclimate and years to reach full proficiency.
+As key contributors, firm owners also claim a share of $v(S)$ to compensate for their risk-bearing investments and entrepreneurial efforts.

-Let us formally introduce two components of the D-value.
-For any $i \in \mathbb{N}$, to analyze its marginal effect on the value generating process, we consider two jointly exhaustive and mutually exclusive events:
+We now formally introduce the components of the D-value.
+For any individual $i \in \mathbb{N}$, we analyze their marginal effect on the value-generation process by considering two mutually exclusive and jointly exhaustive events: